Skishoeing’s roots run in two tracks (like skis!).

 In 2005 I started a documentary project on traditional skiers in the Chinese Altai Mountains, pretty much in the center of Eurasia.
 There are still a few pockets of skiers in this area that use traditional skis: for travel, caring for their domestic animals, and hunting and trapping.
 Ten years and nine trips later I am still actively documenting these skiers in the Altai Mountains.

-Led by competition and racing since the the early 1900s, both Nordic and Alpine skiing are really focused on glide.
+Led by competition and racing since the the late 1800s, both Nordic and Alpine skiing are really focused on glide.
 Modern skiing is about recreation, and glide is what captivates (and often terrifies) skiers.